 On my last visit to my Ayurvedic doctor, as was to be expected, he made a few tweaks to my dinacharya.
 He simplified some, and then added on more layers to my routine.
 With just a slight sense of humor, I told my partner, “Now my dinacharya includes Shabbat.”

 As much as I think I disconnect from stressors all around, my doctor wants me to have a cleaner break.
 Once a week, I should turn off all devices for 24 hours.

 I totally get the importance of disconnecting.
 While I have never honored the sabbath, I appreciate the benefits it has on your body, mind, and soul.
-However, for most of us that have never followed the traditional Jewish rules of sabbath, it can be difficult to adopt, or accept.
+However, for most of us that have never followed the traditional Jewish rules of the sabbath, it can be difficult to adopt or accept.

 Saturdays in Israel often mean beach time, so, who am I to say turn that down.

 Haddassah Mendoza-Elias lived in Jerusalem when she was in her 20s.
 The Chicago-area resident returns as frequently as she can.
 She wasn’t raised in a family that turned off electronics and turned in the car keys on the sabbath.
 Haddassah admits it’s very hard to shut down in the States.
 But, she relishes honoring the day of rest, and her family always had Shabbat meals.

 “I observe (Shabbat) when I’m in Israel because of the peace that I get.
 I don’t think it’s a coincidence that the Jewish guide for living, the Torah, has built-in recharge time.
 There is space to relax and almost a societal requirement to participate in Shabbat in one way or another.
 Keeping Shabbat is helpful for keeping things in perspective because you have to prioritize things.
 What can wait for 24 hours, and what cannot?
 It’s refreshing to discover that most things can wait.”